All your agents.

 Waffle is free.

-Download Waffle (free)
+Download Waffle for Mac

-Just unzip and drag to Applications.
+Open the DMG and drag to Applications.

 Right-click → Open on first launch.